JuxhinDB/blog.digital-horror.com/digital-horror/content/blog/working-with-go-in-rust-through-ipc/index.md

 ## FFI

 My initial thought, and preferred choice was to integrate Rust & Go through some foreign function interface ([`std::ffi`](https://doc.rust-lang.org/std/ffi/index.html)).
-Unfortunately as it stands, we cannot simply perform a simple Go to Rust FFI, as Go does not offer a Rust-specific FFI.
+As it stands, we cannot simply perform a simple Go to Rust FFI, as Go does not offer a Rust-specific FFI.
 The path to get there is indirect, relying on C interfaces on both ends.

 You would effectively need to export functions using `cgo` and compile your code as a shared library (i.e., a C ABI).
 Rust, with its robust C FFI can then call these exported functions.
 Let us briefly go through what this might look like.
 Implementing this on the Go side, would look something like so.